spatialthoughts/qgis-tutorials/source/docs/performing_table_joins_pyqgis.rst

 .. note::
-   A common pitfall when using QgsVectorJoinInfo is that both the layers must be loaded in the QgsMapLayerRegistry - otherwise the join woul not work.
+   A common pitfall when using QgsVectorJoinInfo is that both the layers must be loaded in the QgsMapLayerRegistry - otherwise the join would not work.

 .. code-block:: python